timotejroiko/discord.js-light/README.md

 Discord.js has been THE javascript discord library for a long time now, and successfully powers thousands of bots, but as your bot grows larger, you will often notice a substantial increase in resource usage, especially in memory consumption.

-This is due to the fact that discord.js caches nearly everything it can in order to avoid hitting the Discord API as much as possible as well as to better provide many of its features.
-This can however make your bot feel bloated because the library is caching and processing data that your bot will likely never use.
+This is because discord.js caches as much as it can in order to avoid hitting the Discord API as well as to better provide many of its features.
+This can however make your bots feel bloated because the library is caching and processing data that your bot will likely never use.

 This library solves the problem by giving developers full control over how and when discord.js should cache the data it receives from the API.